-ILKESTON FACTORY SPECS are authorised stockists for the Nottingham and Derby areas of Michael Kors designer eyewear, glasses and sunglasses.
-We stock a large range of
+ILKESTON FACTORY SPECS are authorised stockists for the Nottingham and Derby areas of Michael Kors designer eyewear.
+We stock a large range of Michael Kors prescription glasses at affordable prices instore We sell our Michael Kors glasses by appointment.
+Please book an appointment online or call us during opening hours to arrange a consultation instore.

 Michael Kors is an American designer best known for his fashion company and as a judge for the popular television show 'Project Runway.'